ThiagoDAraujoS/CSharp-Hexagon-Matrix-Module/index.md

 ### Description
 Returns a position in the 3d space represented by the hex.vector.
 The scale and height parameters are used to scale the vector in the 3d space.
-A Hex.Vector will be implicitly casted into Vector3 using the Position() function
+A Hex.Vector will be implicitly casted into Vector3 using the Position() function.
 ~~~ c#
 public static implicit operator Vector3(Hex.Vector v);
 public Vector3 Position (float scale = 1f, float height = 0f);